thehighnibble/thehighnibble.github.io/docs/vt132/operation/ota/README.md

 - H/W reset after success with the download & flash
   - the new firmware image will only be run following a H/W reset or reboot

+## Update to a version using the ESP-IDF `epstool.py` utility

+Instructions for flashing the firmware using the **ESP-IDF** `esptool.py` utility are included with the firmware downloadable from the [GitHub firmware repository](https://github.com/thehighnibble/vt132/releases)

+If using this process to upgrade:
+- download the `FIRMWARE.zip` file
+- unzip the file
+- read the `FLASHING.md` file for instructions

 ## For the security conscious

 ::: danger For the security conscious